MCC-Olympus/.github/profile/README.md

 ### Team Pitch
-The game we are creating will bre called Jelly Smash
+The game we are creating will be called Jelly Smash

 The goal of the game is to smash jars of jam the game will have varying levels of difficuly by increasing speed